Ernestchenchen/CurvNet/README.md

 ## Introduction

-This is the official implementation of Paper: [SG-LRA: Self-Generating Automatic Scoliosis Cobb Angle Measurement with Low-Rank Approximation].
-The implementation is based on [LRANet: Towards Accurate and Efficient Scene Text Detection with Low-Rank Approximation Network](https://arxiv.org/abs/2306.15142.pdf) (AAAI 2024 Oral), which is built upon mmocr-0.2.1.
-SG-Lra is a network framework with self-generative capabilities for automatic measurement of spinal scoliosis Cobb angles.
+This is the official implementation of Paper: [SG-LRA: Self-Generating Automatic Scoliosis Cobb Angle Measurement with Low-Rank Approximation], which is built upon mmocr-0.2.1.
+SG-LRA is a framework with self-generative capabilities for automatic measurement of spinal scoliosis Cobb angles.

 ## Function